vadolasi/refluxo-engine/docs/cookbook/api-aggregation.md

+---
+description: A common use case for a workflow engine is to orchestrate calls to multiple microservices or third-party APIs and then aggregate the results into a single, combined output.
+---
 # Cookbook: API Data Aggregation

 A common use case for a workflow engine is to orchestrate calls to multiple microservices or third-party APIs and then aggregate the results into a single, combined output.